Snaacky/thewiki/docs/tutorials/mpv.md

 - [pause-when-minimize](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/pause-when-minimize.lua) - Pauses playback when minimizing the window, and resumes playback when brought back
 - [thumbfast](https://github.com/po5/thumbfast) - Display thumbnails when scrubbing video (may be needed for some [Skins](#skins))
 - [trackselect](https://github.com/po5/trackselect) - Select tracks based on their title

+==- :icon-gear: Installation

+1. Navigate to your mpv [config directory](#config-overview)
+2. Locate the `scripts` folder. *You may need to create this folder if it doesn't exist*
+3. Drag your script file(s) (e.g. `.lua`) into the folder

+Your scripts are automatically loaded when you launch mpv. *If mpv is currently open, you will need to relaunch it in order for your script(s) to take effect.*

+==-

 ### Skins